-1. Northcote Aquatic Centre, Melbourne has run swimming classes in Auslan since 2014, with families travelling from around the city to attend.17 While it may not be possible to source swim teachers with Auslan skills, other options could be considered depending on the capacity of each facility and what is reasonably possible.
+- 1. Northcote Aquatic Centre, Melbourne has run swimming classes in Auslan since 2014, with families travelling from around the city to attend.
+While it may not be possible to source swim teachers with Auslan skills, other options could be considered depending on the capacity of each facility and what is reasonably possible.
 Such options might include providing an interpreter, allowing a carer to play that role, or providing training or advice for swim instructors.
-This also points to the important coordination role that local councils could play in finding ways of providing services across a number of different facilities in a city or regional area.
+This also points to the important coordination role that local councils could play in finding ways of providing services across a number of different facilities in a city or regional area. - Access Keys service which provides customised accessibility guides for users of facilities with disabilities could be considered by aquatic facilities.

 Consultation with the affected community as well as the learn to swim training bodies would be valuable in coming up with solutions.
-Organisations such as Rainbow Club in NSW, a network of social swimming clubs for children with a disability, 19 could be partners in developing improved services.
-Other services are offered for parents with disabilities and programs, such as MATE run by Austswim, teach people how to assist others with disabilities in the pool.20 In smaller regional areas, the options would be more limited but creative 'can-do' approaches involving work with affected individuals and communities can lead to the removal of access barriers, often without major cost.
+Organisations such as Rainbow Club in NSW, a network of social swimming clubs for children with a disability, could be partners in developing improved services.
+Other services are offered for parents with disabilities and programs, such as MATE run by Austswim, teach people how to assist others with disabilities in the pool.
+In smaller regional areas, the options would be more limited but creative 'can-do' approaches involving work with affected individuals and communities can lead to the removal of access barriers, often without major cost.
 Appropriate hiring and training of empathetic, open-minded and compassionate swim instructors and pool staff, even without specialised disability skills, can make a difference in the type of support offered to children and adults with disabilities.